Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 When you think of the Philippines you’re most likely going to picture turquoise waters, white sand, and the perfect tropical paradise.
 These beaches you’re thinking of are getting awarded the best beaches in the world and rightfully so.
-So for those who are planning a trip to the Philippines may not know that there’s more to this beautiful country than a honeymooners retreat.

-We also recommend visiting Asia’s oldest Chinatown, Binondo!
+Another one of the best things to do in Manila is visit Asia’s oldest Chinatown, Binondo!
 Eat your way through Binondo by yourself or with Old Manila Walks.
 The tour is three and a half hours long and full of incredible food to try plus check out the local sites.
 We came with an empty stomach and left so full we felt like we had to be rolled out of the place.

 When we visited we felt like we were in some sort of volcanic inception.
 It’s actually so confusing I am not even sure we quite understand.
 Taal Volcano Lake is a volcano that has a caldera that you climb to see another lake.
 WHAT?
 Essentially there are two different bodies of water you will be looking at a lake with a volcano with a lake.
 It makes our heads spin, but take our word for it, it’s beautiful and worth the short climb to the top for panoramic views!